What Are Deliverables?

 Deliverables is a term in project management that refers to measurable (but not necessarily tangible) outputs that must be delivered (provided) at the completion of a project or task.
 They are used to mark the achievement of major milestones throughout a project and signify progress toward the project’s end goals.

-Deliverables are often devised in the planning stage of a project by managers and other involved team members, along with the inputs required to complete them.
 Explicit deliverables keep everyone within the project on the same page and working towards the same goals.
 Breaking up a project into deliverables is important to ensure that every aspect is fully completed.

 Types of Deliverables